ajeetsinghyadav/ajeetsinghyadav/README.md

 ### 🦾 About Me

 - 🚀 Senior Staff Engineer on the Architecture Team at **Stryker Robotics**
-- 👨‍💻 Building software for the **Mako Surgical Robot**—advancing orthopedic surgeries for knee, hip, and shoulder
+- 👨‍💻 Building software for the **Stryker Surgical Robot**—advancing orthopedic surgeries for knee, hip, and shoulder
 - 🎯 Currently focused on **3D visualization** for surgical robotics
 - 🏗️ Passionate about high-performance graphics, cross-platform development, and modern rendering techniques